comsechq/sql-prune/README.md

 The program lists all Microsoft SQL Server `.bak` files in a given folder and determines which one to keep and which ones to prune.

+#### Disclaimer

+**WARNING**: This program is designed to delete files from your computer.
+The authors of this program do not accept liability for any errors or data-loss which could arise as a result of it.

 #### Pruning Rules

 1. Keep one week of daily backups